 Ruth Clouse-Did you get the second problem?
 Ruth Kinsley-No. R. C.-How near were you to it?
 R. K.-Five seats away.

-Little Freshie loved to feast-

-Freshie's young-her hair still curled,

-Ate a cake of magic yeast,
+Little Freshie loved to feast- Freshie's young-her hair still curled, Ate a cake of magic yeast, the in rising

-world.
+> world.